alice-doc/alice-analysis-tutorial/analysis/ROOT5-to-6.md

   gInterpreter->ProcessLine().
 As with TMacro this method is focused on running a macro and not loading content from it.
 The ProcessLine method returns a long number representing an address in memory where to find the output objects.
-  This number has to be casted to the expected output type using a reinterpret_cast in order to access the content of the output objects.
+  This number has to be cast to the expected output type using a reinterpret_cast in order to access the content of the output objects.
 The following example runs the add macro for the physics selection task: